-The management plan has defined the ideal image of the Mitsubishi Logistics Group three years from now that we ought to pursue as follows.
+The management plan has defined the ideal image of the Mitsubishi Logistics Group by the end of said plan that we ought to pursue as follows.

 "To be a problem-solving partner of customers backed up by trust and brand power."